-Please see below important measures that we have implemented to ensure the safety of all participants on race day.
+Please see below important measures in line with UK Athletics and local government guidance that we have implemented to ensure the safety of all on race day.

 - Under no circumstances swap your number or give your place to another participant.

-- Contact the Race Team at email@example.com by 8pm on Saturday prior to race day with any issues.
+- Contact the Race Team via email@example.com prior to race day with any issues/concerns around COVID-19.

 - Runners, volunteers and any spectators attending the event are encouraged to bring their own hand sanitisers (min 70% alcohol) in case it is required at any time.
-We will be providing hand sanitiser points in the Race Village and at the finish.
+We will be providing a hand sanitiser point near the Race Village/finish area.

 - If using the Overspill Car Park, please bring the exact change for the £3 car park fee.

-- There will be an Information Point within the Race Village on race day only for urgent matters.
-A queuing system and 2-metre control measures will be in place.
+- There will be an Information Point in the Race Village on race day for urgent matters only.
 Please read the full information in the event guide and come prepared.

 - Please follow all signage and instructions from the marshals.